starlinglab/authenticated-attributes/docs/http.md

 ### POST /v1/c/:cid/:attr

-Set an attestion for a CID.
+Set an attestion for a CID (whether present in the database or not).
 The request body is a DAG-CBOR encoded map with two attributes: `value` (anything), and `encKey` (false or 32 bytes).

 The response body is empty with status code 200 indicating success, 400 indicating request body error, and 500 indicating database error.

 If the query param `append` is set to `1`, then the provided value is appended to a pre-existing array stored at that attribute.
 An array is created if nothing is stored at that attribute.
 If a non-array is stored there, status code 400 will be returned.

+If the CID doesn't already exist in the database, it will be created.

 ### POST /v1/c/:cid